ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 ```

 Connection parameters:
+* `endpoint` — AzureBlobStorage endpoint URL with container & prefix.
+Optionally can contain account_name if the authentication method used needs it. (http://azurite1:{port}/[account_name]{container_name}/{data_prefix}) or these parameters can be provided separately using storage_account_url, account_name & container.
+For specifying prefix, endpoint should be used.
+* `endpoint_contains_account_name` - This flag is used to specify if endpoint contains account_name as it is only needed for certain authentication methods.
 * `storage_account_url` - **Required**, Azure Blob Storage account URL, like `http://account.blob.core.windows.net` or `http://azurite1:10000/devstoreaccount1`.
 * `container_name` - Target container name, defaults to `default-container`.
 * `container_already_exists` - If set to `false`, a new container `container_name` is created in the storage account, if set to `true`, disk connects to the container directly, and if left unset, disk connects to the account, checks if the container `container_name` exists, and creates it if it doesn't exist yet.